LinkBenjamin/Seg-Mart/DEMOING.md

 * Create a file in /config/ called `env_vars.py`
 * In the file, make a variable `SEGMENT_WRITE_KEY = xxxxxx`, replacing the x's with the write key from your Python Segment Source.
 * Save it, don't open the file during the demo so you don't leak your key!
+* This file is already .gitignore'd so you don't run the risk of pushing it into the repo if you save any changes.

 ### Demo Steps
-1. In our store, you provide your email address to enter.
+In our store, you provide your email address to enter.
 Think of this as your website's "login" page... after which the user is identified.
-1. We're going to inject Segment first into this process, because it's important that we establish the identity of a visitor.
+We're going to inject Segment first into this process, because it's important that we establish the identity of a visitor.

 Go to `app/views/` and look for `title_screen.py`.
 1. Add `import segment.analytics as analytics` at the top of the file.